i-aryan/rate-limiter/README.md

 ### Adding Limits

-Limits can be added at any time as the limit instance variable is thread safe.
+Limits can be added at any time as the limit instance variable is thread-safe.
 To add a limit

 ```
 rateLimiter.addLimit(new SlidingLogLImit("limit_name", 5, Duration.ofSeconds(10))).addLimit(new SlidingLogLimit("limit_name2", 30, Duration.ofMinute(1)));